Cosmic background radiation: Timeline of significant events

 Arno Penzias and Robert Woodrow Wilson measure the temperature to be approximately 3 K. Robert Dicke, P. J. E. Peebles, P. G. Roll and D. T. Wilkinson interpret this radiation as a signature of the Big Bang.

+1992: Measurements by NASA's Cosmic Background Explorer (COBE) satellite reveal intrinsic anisotropies in the cosmic microwave background at approximately one part in 100,000, providing evidence for the primordial density fluctuations from which large-scale structure developed.